 All workshops are mold-able based on the needs of your community and your desired outcome.
 If you are interested in me providing a workshop or a workshop & performance please contact me so we can beginning planning.
 Words have power and so does creating a collective consciousness and space for us to unpack all the ugly and celebrate all the holy that we are.

 In this workshop we will explore the languages we carry in our tongues.
-It will ask the participants to think beyond the immediate benefits and repercussions of being bilingual.
+It will ask the participants to think beyond the immediate benefits and repercussions of being bi/multi-lingual.
 We will explore the power, the resistance created when we hold on to our language(s); when we give new meaning to words, when we create new words, when we write in a way that our family understand us, when we do not conform.
-What does it mean to be bilingual in an era of anti-latinx rhetoric and sentiments?
-The crux of this workshop is on how our tongues are not a burden but a necessary tool to reclaim ourselves.

 Where is home?